USS Natoma Bay: 1943–1944

 Natoma Bay returned to Eniwetok, 27 June, embarked casualties, and sailed for San Diego, arriving 16 July for availability, logistics and ferry duty.
 Between 5 September and 14 September she conducted qualification and training exercises for VC-81 (Composite Squadron 81) off Pearl Harbor, and on the 15th, got under way for Manus as a unit of the 3rd Fleet.
 On 3 October she reached Seeadler Harbor and began final preparations for the invasion of the Philippines.

 Assigned to the Escort Carrier Group (TG 77.4), Natoma Bay departed the Admiralties, 12 October, for waters east of the Philippines.
 After weathering stormy seas, 14–17 October, she commenced offensive flight operations on the 18th.
 Prior to the invasion, her planes bombed Japanese positions and conducted strafing runs against enemy vehicles and small craft on and around Leyte and Negros.
 During the amphibious assault on the 20th, she launched ground support, spotting, and air cover strikes.
 Then, during the critical days following the landings, she sent bombers and fighters to support the ground forces.

 On 25 October, as Natoma Bay, flagship of Rear Admiral Stump, CTU 77.4.2 ("Taffy 2"), cruised off the eastern entrance to Leyte Gulf, the Japanese launched a tri-force offensive to drive the Allies from Leyte, and from the Philippines.
 During the early morning hours, the enemy's Southern Force was soundly defeated in Surigao Strait.
 Surviving Japanese ships retreated into the Mindanao Sea pursued by destroyers, PT boats, and after sunrise, by carrier based aircraft.

 At 06:58, "Taffy 3", (6 CVEs, 3 DDs, and 4 DEs) cruising off Samar under Rear Admiral C. Sprague, was attacked by the vastly more powerful Japanese Center Force (4 BBs, 6 CAs, 2 CLs, 11 DDs) under Admiral Kurita.
 At 07:01, having ordered all operational planes launched, Adm.
 Sprague requested any available assistance.
 Admiral Ozawa's Northern Force, however, had already accomplished its mission – Admiral Halsey's TF 38 had been drawn off to the north.
 The cruisers and battleships under Admiral Oldendorf were replenishing after their battle in Surigao Strait.
 Help could only come from the south.
 At 07:02, "Taffy 2", 20 miles to the south-south-east, responded and by 07:08 all available planes were en route.
 Those already dispatched on routine missions were recalled.

-In a running battle which ensued, the determination of self-sacrificing destroyers and destroyer escorts of "Taffy 3" and fighters and bombers of the three Taffies resulted in an almost unbelievable, but necessary, victory in the Battle off Samar.